Frex: dependently-typed algebraic simplification: Proof Printing and Certification

+\figref{proof-extraction} shows an automatically extracted proof for the equation $(x•3)•2 = 5•x$ in the additive monoid structure $(\Nat, 0, (\Plus))$.
+The extracted proof has $\IntroPrinterStepCount$ steps --- far from the shortest proof possible.
 Extraction removes reflexivity and transitivity steps, and the pointed bracket tells whether the step uses the axiom directly (angle points right) or using symmetry (angle points left).
 Square brackets mean appealing to congruence, where the context is the congruence's context, and the term in the hole is the equation's LHS.

 \figref{certification} shows an automatically extracted certificate for the equation $0 + (x + 0) + 0 = x$ in a generic monoid $\mvar{} = (\Um{}, \OI{}, (\DotPlus))$.
 The certificate is generated inside a module that parameterises over the generic monoid \mvar{} and introduces the various notations and reasoning functions.